-Israel has beautiful beaches, amazing snorkeling places, very cool hikes, a long, complex and significant history, and a unique mix of cultures.
-It’s also, obviously a huge peregrination site for 3 major religions!
-It’s pretty obvious that this is a very interesting country to visit!
+Israel has beautiful beaches, fantastic snorkeling places, cool hikes, a long, complex, significant history, and a unique mix of cultures.
+It’s also, obviously, a colossal peregrination area for three major religions!
+It’s evident that this is a very interesting country to visit!

-This Israel travel guide includes 50 travel tips that will help you understand Israel, making your trip easier and more enjoyable.
-We will be looking into the people, tourism, the travel destinations, the best way, the costs of traveling in Israel and much more…
+This guide includes 50 things to know before going to Israel to help you better understand Israel and make your trip easier and more enjoyable.
+We will be looking into the people, tourism, travel destinations, the best way, the costs of traveling in Israel, and much more…

 Israel and the Israelis

 #1 Israel is located in western Asia in the Middle East.
 It’s bathed by the Mediterranean Sea (to the east) and the Red Sea in the Gulf of Aqaba (a very short strip to the South).
 Egypt and Gaza Strip border Israel to the west, Jordan, West Bank, and Syria to the east, and Lebanon to the north.

 #2 You should note that Israel is tiny!
 You can easily drive from the north to the south in one afternoon.
 This means that everything is much closer than you may think.
 It’s great if you prefer to set a base and do day trips.